JanMiksovsky/blog/src/about.md

 ## Japan traverse

 I spent [a month hiking across Japan](https://www.youtube.com/watch?v=GF0okTdSp9I), crossing the main island of Honshu from the Pacific Ocean to the Sea of Japan.
 My route took me over steep mountains in a number of national parks, including Mt.
 Fuji, and portions of the Southern Alps, Yatsugatake, the Northern Alps, and the Shio no Michi Trail.
 In between, I walked through cities, towns, and rural areas.
+I made a little [ebook](https://github.com/WebOrigami/japan-hike-ebook) about the experience.

 ## Emojese